-The recommendation for Bexsero, a purchased vaccine against meningococcal group B disease, is different when given to children aged under 2 years.
-This is because fever is part of a robust immune system response to Bexsero, usually peaking around 6 hours after immunisation and settling over 24–48 hours.
+The recommendation around the use of paracetamol for Bexsero, the meningococcal group B vaccine offered to all infants on the National Immunisation Schedule, is different.
+Fever can occur in some infants as part of their normal response to Bexsero, usually peaking around 6 hours after immunisation and settling over 24–48 hours.

 For these reasons, routine use of paracetamol with every dose of Bexsero in children aged under 2 years, whether given alone or with other vaccines, is recommended to reduce the risk of high fever and injection site pain.
 Some infants will still develop a fever and/or injection site pain even though they have received paracetamol doses.